 Street Works Manual

 NYC DOT issues over 150 different types of sidewalk and roadway construction permits to utilities, contractors, government agencies and homeowners.
 Permits cover activities such as street openings, sidewalk construction and installing canopies over sidewalks.
 What Types of Permits can I get from NYC DOT? in English, Arabic, Bengali, Chinese, Haitian Creole, Italian, Korean, Polish, Russian, Spanish (pdf) Apply for a street or sidewalk construction permit Translations of NYC DOT Licenses, Permit Applications & Registrations Request a confirmation number for a protected street permit Check the status of active street construction permits Download a brochure on Excavation Safety Alerts (pdf) Learn about reducing emissions (Local Law 77)

 Plans and Guidelines for Sidewalks, Curbs, and Roadways

 Owners developing property are required to have a sidewalk, curb and paved roadway along the public right-of-way abutting the property.
-The Instructions for Filing Plans and Guidelines for the Design of Sidewalks, Curbs, Roadways and Other Infrastructure Components (pdf) describe the documentation that must be submitted to the satisfaction of DOT.
+The Instructions for Filing Plans and Guidelines for the Design of Sidewalks, Curbs, Roadways and Other Infrastructure Components (pdf) describe the documentation that must be submitted to the satisfaction of NYC DOT.